 1. Tenant Privacy & California Landlord Right to Enter the Dwelling

 Your California tenant has a right to privacy.
-What this means is that landlords must provide their tenant with written notice prior to entering their rented premises.
-Specifically, the landlord must provide them with advance notice of at least 24 hours.
+What this means is that California landlords must provide their tenant with written notice prior to entering their rented premises.
+Specifically, the landlord must provide renters with advance notice of at least 24 hours.

 The only exception to providing the written notice is in case of an emergency.